Stephanie L. Mick, M.D.

 I am excited to be back at Weill Cornell Medicine where I first started my career path.
 From a technical standpoint my top priority is to provide safe and effective surgical treatments to my patients in the least invasive way possible.
 From the human perspective, I take a personal approach to patient care and consider it my privilege to shepherd people through the major life event of undergoing cardiac surgery.

-Stephanie Mick, MD, is an Assistant Professor of Cardiothoracic Surgery in the Department of Cardiothoracic Surgery at New York Presbyterian-Weill Cornell Medical Center.
+Stephanie Mick, MD, is the Carrie and David Landew Associate Professor of Cardiothoracic Surgery in the Department of Cardiothoracic Surgery at Weill Cornell Medicine and Associate Attending Cardiothoracic Surgeon at NewYork-Presbyterian | Weill Cornell Medical Center.

-Dr. Mick graduated Summa Cum Laude from Columbia University with a degree in Philosophy.
+Dr. Mick graduated Summa Cum Laude from Columbia University.
 She completed medical school at Weill Cornell Medical College where she was awarded the Janet M. Glasgow Memorial Award, given to the female medical student with the best graduating academic record.
-She completed an internship and residency in general surgery at New York Presbyterian Hospital – Cornell, during which she won the Chief Residents’ Award for Clinical Excellence.
+She completed an internship and residency in general surgery at NewYork-Presbyterian | Weill Cornell Medical Center, during which she won the Chief Residents’ Award for Clinical Excellence.
 She then completed a three-year research post-doctoral fellowship with an interest in vascular biology at New York University School of Medicine.

-Dr. Mick returned to New York Presbyterian-Cornell to complete her chief residency in general surgery.
+Dr. Mick returned to NewYork-Presbyterian | Weill Cornell Medical Center to complete her chief residency in general surgery.
 She completed her subspecialty training in cardiothoracic surgery at Brigham and Women’s Hospital where she specialized in adult cardiac surgery.
-She joined the Cleveland Clinic staff in 2011 and there gained nationwide notoriety and the highest level of expertise as a cardiac surgeon, performing many types of complex cardiac surgery especially robotic cardiac surgery.
+She joined the Cleveland Clinic staff in 2011 and there gained the highest level of expertise as a cardiac surgeon, performing many types of complex cardiac surgery including robotic cardiac surgery.
 Additionally, she acted as the surgical director of the transcatheter aortic valve replacement program during this time.
-She returned to New York in 2019 to assume her present position at New York Presbyterian-Weill Cornell Medical Center.
+She returned to New York in 2019 to assume her present position at Weill Cornell Medicine and NewYork-Presbyterian | Weill Cornell Medical Center.